Degree Programs in Humanities and Social Sciences

 - (a)Entrance fees are 282,000 Japanese Yen (non-refundable).

-- (1)If fees are revised before entrance or while the student is enrolled, the revised fees will be applied starting form the time of revision.
+- (1)If fees are revised before entrance or while the student is enrolled, the revised fees will be applied starting from the time of revision.

-- (2)The Government-Sponsored (Japanese Government Monbukagakusho scholarship) foreign students, are exempted from paying the entrance fees.
+- (2)The Government-Sponsored (Japanese Government MEXT scholarship) foreign students are exempted from paying the entrance fees.